Arts Review

 The largest of Loving’s soft, eccentrically shaped works at Garth Greenan, an untitled works pair from 1973 and 1975, eight and almost nine feet wide, respectively, were like the gorgeous garments of some exotic, perhaps tribal potentate, hung against the wall, as if waiting to be put on.
 But they were also about the history of their making and their materials.
 Layers of elegantly varied, narrow strips, sometimes parallel, sometimes crisscrossed, echoed patchwork traditions but moved them into another realm.
 Loving’s color, in these works, is rich but dulled: faded oranges and violets, mottled siennas and browns, patchy maroons, veiled yellows, and black made pale, apparently by long use.
 The canvas strips are crumpled and unevenly dyed, as if made of some imperfect material or transformed by age.
 Contemplating these ambiguous objects, we began to think about the art and artifacts of non-industrialized societies, especially Africa, about the handmade and the expedient, about the passage of time and the ephemeral.
 At the same time, these associations with piecing and clothing soon turned into thoughts about Cubism and the history of Modernism.
 From the Impressionists on, Modernist artists often strove to maintain the appearance of speed and lack of calculation in their paintings, whether they had actually been made quickly or over an extended period.
 Henri Matisse was so successful at this that people assumed that his works were simply dashed off, effortlessly, prompting him to commission photographs recording the complicated evolution of his paintings, which he exhibited with the finished works.
 Loving’s mixed-media pieces in “Emperor’s Clothing” had the unstudied freshness we associate with improvisation, but gradually made their real complexity known, asserting a depth and straightforwardness that belied the ironic title’s associations with deception and delusion.

 Nanette Carter: Destabilizing #3, 2022.
 Oil on Mylar, 61 x 71 1/2 in.
-(154.9 x 181.6 cm) Courtesy of the artist and Berry Campbell Gallery.
+(154.9 x 181.6 cm).
+Courtesy of the artist and Berry Campbell Gallery.

 Also in Chelsea, Berry Campbell Gallery showed “Nanette Carter: Shape Shifting,” recent works that, like Loving’s mixed-media collages, ignore the traditional rectangle and traditional materials, while making their physicality and material presence crucial to their meaning.
 That similarity is not surprising.
 Loving was the much younger Carter’s close friend and a mentor.
 Yet despite her clear connection to the vibrant tradition of African American abstract art—she shares with Loving and Gilliam, for example, a faith in the expressive possibilities of process—Carter investigates terrain all her own.
 Her stubbornly abstract images are highly charged, like metaphors for things we can’t quite grasp.
 She exploits the way oil paint sits up on Mylar to invent seductive striations and scrapings, creating a distinctive palette of textures that modulates a range of blacks, greys, off-greens and blues, sparked with ochre and occasional hits of ultramarine.
 The most ambitious, largest works on view, Destabilizing #1 (2021) and Destabilizing #3 (2022), appeared to hover, unconstrained, against the wall, their overlapped shapes and bars seemingly coalescing only momentarily.
 We saw through parts of their configurations, so that the wall itself became part of the equation.
 In Destabilizing #1, a stack of emphatic black bars floated free of the piled image to claim new visual and spatial territory and pose interesting questions about illusion and object.
 Other recent wall-mounted works depended on openwork structures, like constructed sculptures or ritual objects, unhampered by concerns about support.
 Loving’s and Carter’s exhibitions briefly coincided, offering a fortuitous opportunity to explore the evidence of both resonance and independence in the work of these inventive colleagues and friends.